 We’ll keep you up on the progress.

 I am full of anticipation today.
-We begin tech tonight for our upcoming production of The History Boys.
+We begin tech tonight for our upcoming production of.
 It’s one of my favorite times in rehearsal: when the show that is being put together in a rehearsal room begins to actually look like a play!
 This is where the production begins to develop it’s “look” in the lighting and sound designs.
 I always love working with Eric Lotze and can’t wait to see what we come up with.

 Matt Lescault-Wood is designing the sound for the show.
 Full of atmospheric environments that will help create the school grounds of these boys.
 Shirley Pierson, one of our SDSU Lipinkski Fellowship Designers, is creating the 1980’s school wear.
 Bonnie Durben our props.
 And Andy Hull, also a SDSU Lipinski Fellowship Designer, has created a sort of deconstructed school, not really literal, but definitely evokes that environment.
 With Stanley Cohen as my stage manager, rather the captain of the show, I am so happy to be working with all of them.